Understanding the Links Between Autism and Anxiety

 As well as therapy and professional interventions, there are things you might be able to do to help your child too.

 For example, you can work on helping your child practice situations where they experience anxiety.
-You can slowly introduce them to these situations or do role-playing so they become more comfortable.
+You can slowly introduce them to these situations or do role-playing to become more comfortable.

-You can also use visual tools, which is commonly done in therapy too.
+You can also use visual tools, which is commonly done in therapy.

 For example, if your child gets anxious about a particular part of the day, take photos of what they’re going to do during that time and show them.